Timetable SS 2019

-The application for the block seminars of the FB07 in the WS 2018/19 is terminated since 16th of September and the participant lists are published on moodle and in the main building in a printed version.
+The application for the block seminars of the FB07 in the SS 2019 is terminated since 16th of march and the participant lists are published on moodle and in the main building in a printed version.

 Please consider the following rule: If you are assigned for a block seminar and do not attend without signing off at least 72 hours (3 days) in advance, you will automatically be excluded from all other seminars of that semester.